-despite it not receiving as much attention here on our blog or elsewhere in the world of family law, separate property can and does play a major role in divorce cases.
-Although a family court judge cannot divide your separate property in any way separate property does play a role in your divorce as far as how the Community property is divided.
-Additionally, there is also the important matter of how Community property and separate property is defined within your case and what evidence you would need to be able to show that a piece of property belongs in your separate estate or the separate estate of your spouse rather than in the community estate.
+Despite it not receiving as much attention here on our blog or elsewhere in the world of family law, separate property can and does play a major role in divorce cases.
+Although a family court judge cannot divide your separate property in any way, the separate property does play a role in your divorce as far as how the Community property is divided.
+Additionally, there is also the important matter of how Community property and separate property are defined within your case and what evidence you would need to show that a piece of property belongs in your separate estate or the separate estate of your spouse rather than in the community estate.

 What impact does the amount of separate property you and your spouse own have on how community property is divided?

 Wait a minute, you may be saying.
-If you and your spouse are free to choose how to divide up your property in the divorce then why do Community property laws matter at all?
-Theoretically couldn't you just go by your own rules and make something up on the fly?
-Who's to say what will be right and what will be wrong if you all do not have to explicitly apply the rules of Community property to your settlement negotiations?
+If you and your spouse are free to choose how to divide up your property in the divorce, then why do Community property laws matter at all?
+Theoretically, couldn't you go by your own rules and make something up on the fly?
+Who's to say what will be right and wrong if you all do not have to explicitly apply the rules of Community property to your settlement negotiations?

-As a result, it doesn't make much sense to offer off-the-wall theories or rationales as to why they were holding certain positions when it comes to dividing up the community estate.
-If you are more or less trying to follow the rules of Community property when it comes to negotiating this subject with your spouse but he or she is making off the wall demands and sort of making things up as they go then that is to both of your detriments because a trial will be more likely as a result.
-However, it will be even more to your spouse's detriment given that he or she will be unprepared 2 present a case to the judge given their reluctance to embrace Community property norms when negotiating with you.
+As a result, it doesn't make much sense to offer off-the-wall theories or rationales as to why they held certain positions when dividing up the community estate.
+If you are more or less trying to follow the rules of Community property when it comes to negotiating this subject with your spouse, but they are making off the wall demands and making things up as they go, then that is to both of your detriments because a trial will be more likely as a result.
+However, it will be even more to your spouse's detriment given that they will be unprepared 2 present a case to the judge given their reluctance to embrace Community property norms when negotiating with you.

-Once you all have agreed upon which pieces of property belong in both of your separate states then the next question will be how does that determination impact your case and how Community property is divided.
-I think it is important to designate separate property early in the case so that you all will be able to better could determination about how Community property will be divided.
+Once you all have agreed upon which pieces of property belong in both of your separate states, then the next question will be how that determination impacts your case.
+How Community property is divided, I think it is important to designate separate property early in the case so that you all will be able to determine better how Community property will be divided.
 A good rule of thumb is that a family court judge, all things being equal, will award a spouse more Community property based on the lesser degree of separate property that they own.
 Here is how that could play out in a case like yours.

 A hypothetical example of how separate property designations impact Community property division

 let's suppose that you and your husband are getting a divorce.
 You all have been married for nearly 20 years and are now closing in on the end of your marriage.
-While you were able to settle many issues in your divorce there are still some outstanding matters related to your community a state and its division that need to be tackled by a judge.
-When we consider all the factors of your case there are no-fault grounds for divorce, no children to support, and no bad behavior during the trial that might influence how a judge ultimately divides up your community is stated.
-For the most part, it is been a pretty uneventful divorce.
+While you were able to settle many issues in your divorce, there are still some outstanding matters related to your community, a state, and its division that need to be tackled by a judge.
+When we consider all the factors of your case, there are no-fault grounds for divorce, no children to support, and no bad behavior during the trial that might influence how a judge ultimately divides up your community is stated.
+For the most part, it has been a pretty uneventful divorce.
 That's a good thing if you are curious.

-So when your case makes it to a trial what will a judge look to when determining how to divide up your Community property?
-The Community property that you own is pretty standard for families in our area: you own a house with the mortgage, a few investments here and there, your spouse has a 401K through his employer and you have money in a checking and savings account.
+So when your case makes it to a trial, what will a judge look to when determining how to divide up your Community property?
+The Community property you own is pretty standard for families in our area: you own a house with a mortgage, a few investments here and there, your spouse has a 401K through his employer, and you have money in a checking and savings account.
 These will be the elements that would be divided in your divorce case.

-When it comes to age, a judge has to consider how many more years you have income earning potential before it gets close to retirement age for you.
-If you are much younger than your spouse then this may be looked at as a positive factor from a judge when deciding what your potential is to build an income.
-By the same token, if you are younger then it is conceivably true that you could also pursue education more readily than an older person that would allow you to better support yourself after the divorce.
+A judge has to consider how many more years you have income earning potential before it gets close to retirement age for you when it comes to age.
+If you are much younger than your spouse, this may be seen as a positive factor from a judge when deciding your potential to build an income.
+By the same token, if you are younger, it is conceivably true that you could also pursue education more readily than an older person who would allow you to better support yourself after the divorce.

 Educational background plays a big role in this decision, as well.
-If your spouse is much more educated than you then this is typically looked at as a positive when it comes to entering the workforce.
-There is some degree of correlation between income and education at least to a certain extent.
-Therefore, your spouse who is a medical doctor versus you who was a stay-at-home mother what tells the story of a great disparity in education and possibly in income earning potential as a result.
+If your spouse is much more educated than you, this is typically looked at as a positive when entering the workforce.
+There is some degree of correlation between income and education, at least to a certain extent.
+Therefore, your spouse, who is a medical doctor, versus you, who was a stay-at-home mother, tells the story of a great disparity in education and possibly in income earning potential.

-Likewise, if you have been a stay-at-home parent for the majority of your marriage while your spouse has been the one to go out into the workforce and earn a living then this may allow you to retain more of your community estate when compared to your spouse.
-This is especially true if you were a stay at home parent and part-time worker to help your spouse fund their education period, for example, you may be in line to retain more of your community estate than your spouse especially if you work part-time to help your spouse be able to attend school to increase their income earning potential.
+Likewise, if you have been a stay-at-home parent for the majority of your marriage while your spouse has been the one to go out into the workforce and earn a living, this may allow you to retain more of your community estate compared to your spouse.
+This is especially true if you were a stay at home parent and part-time worker to help your spouse fund their education period; for example, you may be in line to retain more of your community estate than your spouse, especially if you work part-time to help your spouse be able to attend school to increase their income earning potential.

 More on separate property

 As you can see, it would be a misnomer to believe that all Community property has to be divided up in an equal fashion in your divorce.
-We can see that your circumstances, personal attributes as far as education and income earning potential, health, and role in the divorce all play a part in determining how Community property will be divided.
-On top of that, Community property can be classified not only as being strictly community in nature but also quasi-community or of a mixed character.
+We can see that your circumstances, personal attributes, education and income earning potential, health, and role in the divorce all play a part in determining how Community property will be divided.
+On top of that, Community property can be classified as a strict community in nature and quasi-community or of a mixed character.
 When the property was acquired and how it was acquired would play into this determination.
-Simply depositing community income into a bank account with your name only on it does not make the income your separate property.
+Simply depositing community income into a bank account with your name only does not make the income your separate property.

-Using the above example of the home purchase with separate property funds, you would need to be able to show further that no community income was invested into the home for it to be free and clear as a part of your separate estate.
-For example, if your spouse can show that community income was utilized to purchase improvements for the home or make renovations then it is very likely that the house will be classified ask Community property at least in part.
+Using the above example of the home purchase with separate property funds, you would need to show further that no community income was invested into the home for it to be free and clear as a part of your separate estate.
+For example, if your spouse can show that community income was utilized to purchase improvements for the home or make renovations, then it is very likely that the house will be classified ask a Community property at least in part.

 Questions about the material presented in today's blog post?
 Contact the Law Office of Bryan Fagan

-If you have any questions about the material presented in today's blog post please do not hesitate to contact the Law Office of Bryan Fagan.
+If you have any questions about the material presented in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultation six days a week in person, over the phone, and via video.
-These consultations are a great way for you to learn more about the world of Texas family law as well as about how your family circumstances may be impacted by the filing of a divorce or child custody case.
+These consultations are a great way for you to learn more about the world of Texas family law and how your family circumstances may be impacted by the filing of a divorce or child custody case.